Untitled-WOW/AscensionChat/README.md

 <details>
 <summary><i>(Click)</i> <b>Guild Chat</b></summary>
-The bot will send the GMOTD when it first starts (if gmotd enabled).
+The bot will send the GMOTD when it first starts (if gmotd enabled).<br>
 It will also inform you if you are trying to use a command in the wrong channel (?gkick/?ginvite).
 <br>
 <img src="images/guildchat.png"/>
 </details>